kashiff007/RNA-seq-downstream-analysis/readme.md

 ## Aligning reads to a reference
 After quality control reads were align to a reference genome.
 Here reference genome was [TAIR10](https://www.arabidopsis.org/download/index-auto.jsp%3Fdir%3D%252Fdownload_files%252FGenes%252FTAIR10_genome_release).
 It is important to know if the sequencing experiment was single-end or paired-end, as the alignment software will require the user to specify both FASTQ files for a paired-end experiment.
-In our case we had paired-end fastq files.
+In our case we had single-end fastq files.
 The output of this alignment step is commonly stored in a file format called BAM.

 Here we used the TopHat2 alignment software for the alignment of reads on TAIR10 genome with the reference of TAIR10 gff file.
 GFF/GTF files are annotation files which directs the mapping to the gene location and further helps in estimation of fragment numbers for each gene.